Joshua Is a self-proclaimed Driving God with an almighty Forza Game Rank.

 And they did exactly that.
-Jeep unloaded the official first shot with the 2006 Jeep Grand Cherokee SRT8 and successfully dominated and held its own in a segment it created - performance SUVs.
+Jeep unloaded the official first shot with the 2006 Jeep Grand Cherokee SRT8 and successfully dominated and held its own in a segment it created: performance SUVs.
 No Porsche Cayenne, Trailblazer SS, Land Rover, or Infiniti was able to put a serious dent into it.
-And most of all, it was fast, competitive, & affordable.
-Well, while it’s evolution stayed fast & affordable, compared to everything else it competed against, in a few short years, it was no longer competitive.
+And most of all, it was fast, competitive, and affordable.
+Well, while its evolution stayed fast and affordable, compared to everything else it competed against, in a few short years, it was no longer competitive.
 The dominant power shifted overseas.

 What Stopped the Domination

 The problem with dominant powers is that they never stay truly dominant.

 The power shifted with the Jeep’s second coming, or the second generation, released in 2012.
 The engine got more power.
 At 6.4L or 392 cubic inches and 470 HP, it was better than the previous 6.1L engine.
 But the vehicle gained weight, so it was slower than its predecessor.

 And to make matters worse, the competition got stronger.
 In a 2010 Car & Driver Comparison Test, the old 2009 Jeep could at least still hold its own against newcomers, edging out the Land Rover by one point.
 Yes, it still lost, but third place bronze is still on the podium, ain't it.
 But in 2012, in another Car & Driver Comparison Test, the new Jeep came in fourth place because everything else was just significantly better.
 It was obvious Jeep needed to do something about it.
 But the FCA is slow, so it took six years.

 Then in 2017, Jeep launched the Trackhawk, a 707 HP monster.

 The new Trackhawk solves the problem, right?
 It makes the Jeep competitive again?
 The dominant power?
-Well, yes & no. Yes, because until 2019, the Trackhawk will be here.
+Well, yes and no. Yes, because until 2019, the Trackhawk will be here.
 But what about after?